GitHub pricing 2026: All enterprise plans compared

 Beyond the subscription: Understanding add-on costs

 Your monthly subscription is just the beginning.
-Many of GitHub’s most useful features, especially its AI tools, are sold separately as add-ons.
-These can really add up, so it’s good to know what you’re paying for.
+Many of GitHub's most useful features, especially its AI and security tools, are sold separately as add-ons.
+These can really add up, so it's good to know what you’re paying for.

 GitHub Copilot: The AI assistant add-on

-GitHub Copilot is the AI pair programmer that everyone’s been talking about.
+GitHub Copilot is the AI pair programmer that everyone's been talking about.
 It suggests code, finishes your comments, and can even help you write whole functions right inside your editor.
-It’s a huge productivity boost, but it isn’t free.
+It's a huge productivity boost, but it isn't all free.

-• Copilot Enterprise: Costs $39 per user per month and adds more features, like suggestions tailored to your company’s own code.
+• Copilot Enterprise: $39 per user per month and adds more features, like suggestions tailored to your company's own code.

 Using AI to help developers work faster is a no-brainer.
 But writing code is just one part of a developer's day.
 While Copilot helps with the code itself, many questions are about internal processes, build environments, or team wikis.
 An internal knowledge assistant like eesel AI can answer those questions right in Slack, so developers don't get sidetracked and can stay in the zone.

-GitHub Advanced Security: An add-on
+GitHub Advanced Security: Now two separate add-ons

 Usage-based costs: Actions, Packages, and Codespaces